Lucy-Glanville-Brown/battleships/README.md

 * run_game()
     * Updated the printed messages to f strings to include the user's name
     * Print the USERS_BOARD
-    * Added computer_guess(USERS_BOARD) to the if statments for if the ship location was a hit or miss
+    * Added computer_guess(USERS_BOARD) to the if statements for if the ship location was a hit or miss
-    * Added continue playing option and if statments
+    * Added continue playing option and if statements